Hylke1982/devops-experience-workshop/exercise-03/README.md

 # Setting up the seed job

 The seed job enables you to read your continuous development pipeline configuration from your source code, and always use the latest version of the pipeline.
+(This is the part of the workshop that isn't versioned)

 ## Prequisites